selfrefactor/rambdax/files/README.md

 > composed(...fnList: any[]): any

-It is basiclly `R.compose` but instead of passing the input argument as `(input)`, you pass it as the last argument.
+It is basically `R.compose` but instead of passing the input argument as `(input)`, you pass it as the last argument.
 It is easier to understand with the following example:

 ```
 const result = composed(